-ERP WORK WRITE-UP AND PERMIT WORKSHEET
+ERP SCOPE OF WORK AND PERMIT WORKSHEET

-The Work Write-up form must be completed by the qualified inspector at the time of the initial inspection.
+The Emergency Repair Scope of Work form must be completed by the qualified rehabilitation coordinator at the time of the initial property condition assessment.
 The completed form should be used to solicit bids from qualified contractors.
 The Permit Worksheet should be used to determine the need to pull permits for the work to be performed.
 The Permit Worksheet should be included with all other documentation when the Form 5 - Request for Payment is submitted.